Mevorisha/mess-room-booking/docs/CONTRIBUTING.md

 In other words, don't `useState` if all the state does is trigger `useEffect`.
 Instead, use the function directly.

 Also note, do not put a lot of side effects in a single `useEffect`.
-Instead, crete seperate `useEffect`s for unrelated side effects.
+Instead, create seperate `useEffect`s for unrelated side effects.

 ### Forms v/s State & `onChange`
 When working with forms, it is common to use `useState` to manage form state and `onChange` to update the state when the user types in the form.